AmenAllahGAMER/TruEmu/README.rst

 Contact
 =======

-The QEMU community can be contacted in a number of ways, with the two main methods being email and IRC
+The TruEmu community can be contacted in a number of ways, with the two main methods being email and IRC

 * `<mailto:qemu-devel@nongnu.org>`_